USER MANUALS

 Description

-The token to use with BEARER authentication.
-Example: SXVLUXUhIExFQ0tFUiEK
+The credential to use for OAUTH2 authentication.
+Example: key:secret.

 Note